Web Design in Johor Bahru for Ecommerce Sellers

 Many Malaysian ecommerce sellers operate across multiple channels: their own website plus Shopee, Lazada, and increasingly TikTok Shop.
 Your web designer should understand how your standalone site fits into this ecosystem.
 Can the site sync inventory with your Shopee store?
 Can it pull product reviews from Lazada?
 Does it display consistent pricing across channels?

 Not every seller needs full marketplace integration, but your designer should at least understand the concept and know when to recommend it.
+If you are considering becoming an ecommerce virtual assistant yourself, understanding these integrations is a valuable skill.

 Courier and Logistics Integration